jkmgeo/jkmgeo.github.io/_posts/2020-04-16-sorting-data-bash.md

 2020-03-02T13:00:00Z,40,93,10,5.0,reviewed
 ```

+Note that I assume that you're using `bash` from within the same directory as where your datafile (here, `eq.txt`) is stored.
+If not, `cd` over there.
+Any commands here to export an output file (e.g., `> output.txt`) will put the output file in the same directory.

-To plot the data, 4 columns are needed, representing `(x, y, c, s)` or x position, y position, color, and size.
+Now, to plot the data, 4 columns are needed, representing `(x, y, c, s)` or x position, y position, color, and size.
 This order is specified by GMT's `psxy` plotting function, which I was using to make the map.
-So, how to extract the `longitude`, `latitude`, `depth`, and `magnitude` columns, and the rows sorted on the `magnitude` column for plotting?
+So, how to extract the `longitude`, `latitude`, `depth`, and `magnitude` columns, with the rows sorted on the `magnitude` column for plotting?

-### Using `awk`
+## Using `awk`

 First, we need to extract the data from the file, so we use `awk`, which is a shell utility. `awk` commands are formatted like: `awk 'action' <file> > <output>`.
 Here, that means using: